 As an opera conductor, Maestro Rhee has directed performances with the Nashville Opera Company and New Jersey State Opera, re-orchestrated Opera L’Amiraglio Yi Sun Sin and conducted its world premiere.
 He has also conducted annual performances of The Nutcracker with the Huntsville Ballet and Symphony.
 In addition, he has produced and conducted a new operatic version of Debussy’s L’Enfant Prodigue and a newly invented ‘Webpera’ version of L’Elisir D’Amore with Opera Camerata, where he serves as Music Director.

-In recent years, Maestro Rhee has been busy starting and managing new initiatives.
-In Fall 2012, he started the Camerata Youth Orchestra and Choir which had its first inaugural concert in the summer of 2013.
-Maestro Rhee has also started Camerata Artists International Competition in 2011, Prima Volta Music Competition in 2017 and New York Young Virtuoso Competition in 2020 to develop and support talented young musicians.
-The winners perform at Carnegie Hall, Lincoln Center and Merkin Hall.
-In 2015, he founded Camerata Men’s Choir which is a mixed choir of both professional and amateur singers.
-Camerata Men’s Choir is on the list of greatest vocal groups in New York Metropolitan area.
+Maestro Rhee has initiated and managed several new projects in recent years.
+He established the Camerata Youth Orchestra and Choir in Fall 2012, which had its first inaugural concert in the summer of 2013.
+He also founded the Camerata Artists International Competition in 2011, the Prima Volta Music Competition in 2017, and the New York Young Virtuoso Competition in 2020 to support and cultivate talented young musicians.
+The winners perform at Carnegie Hall, Lincoln Center, and Merkin Hall.
+Additionally, he founded the Camerata Men’s Choir in 2015, a mixed choir of both professional and amateur singers, which has been recognized as one of the greatest vocal groups in the New York Metropolitan area.